znsio/specmatic-documentation/documentation/service_virtualization_tutorial.md

           type: string
 ```

-If you stub it out, right out the gate, with no further `_data` files or any effort, if you send POST /znsio/specmatic/employees with a JSON object `{"name": "Jill Doe", "department": "Engineering", "designation": "Directory"}`, you'll get back `{"id": 10}`.
+If you stub it out, right out the gate, with no further `_examples` files or any effort, if you send POST /znsio/specmatic/employees with a JSON object `{"name": "Jill Doe", "department": "Engineering", "designation": "Directory"}`, you'll get back `{"id": 10}`.
 Note how both the request and response exist as examples in the specification, and are being used directly as expectations with no further effort.

 Note that this currently works only for JSON request and response payloads.
 Support for other parts such as headers, query parameters, etc will be implemented soon.